DamMroz/Angle/README.md

 # What to cite
 Please cite this repsoitory: Damian Mroz, & Richard Dronskowski.
 (2019, April 08).
 Angle (Version 1.0).
 If used, please also cite [VASP](https://www.vasp.at/) and [Phonopy](https://github.com/atztogo/phonopy).
 In addition to this, you should cite [MolecularToolbox](https://github.com/JaGeo/MolecularToolbox) if used.
-In this case please city Janine George, & Richard Dronskowski.
+In this case please cite: Janine George, & Richard Dronskowski.
 (2017, November 30).
 Molecular Toolbox (Version 1.0.2).
 Zenodo. [http://doi.org/10.5281/zenodo.1069052](http://doi.org/10.5281/zenodo.1069052) (BibTeX).

 # Installation
 You can directly run the python script, but you will need `numpy`.

 # How to
 You have to perform DFT calculations for example with [VASP](https://www.vasp.at/) first, followed by phonon evaluation (e.g. [Phonopy](https://github.com/atztogo/phonopy).
 Furthermore, you need to transform the thermal displacement matrices ([Phonopy](https://github.com/atztogo/phonopy) output) to the "Ustar" format.
-You can use the
+You can use the [MolecularToolbox](https://github.com/JaGeo/MolecularToolbox) to obtain the Ustar values directly from [Phonopy](https://github.com/atztogo/phonopy).